CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 #### Command line interface
 **Data encryption with crypt4gh CLI**:

 1. Python 3.6+ is required to use the Crypt4GH encryption utility.
-If you need help installing Python, please follow these instructions.
+If you need help with installing Python, please follow [these instructions](https://www.python.org/downloads/release/python-3810/).

 2. Open a terminal and install Crypt4GH directly with pip tool:
 ```